 Although removeable dentures were once the only solution available for missing teeth, they present many problems.
 The most serious of these is the bone loss that always follows tooth loss.
-Implant overdentures prevent bone loss and solve the other problems associated with dentures.
+Implant overdentures prevent bone loss and solve the other problems associated with removable dentures.

 What are Implant Overdentures?

 Dental implants are root forms that are surgically placed in your jaw.
 As the jaw heals, the body fills in bone around the implant so that it actually becomes part of the jawbone.
 Once it has healed, the implant is strong enough to support a denture.

 Implant overdentures do not always require eight dental implants.
 The drawing on the right shows a denture arch anchored by six implants, and methods have been developed to anchor a full arch with just four, or sometimes even two implants.
 Drs.
 Murphree and Reed will help you decide which method will work best in your situation.